adgfo/Gomez-Flores-etal_12/README.md

 # Flotation separation of lithium-ion battery electrodes predicted by a long short-term memory network using data from physicochemical kinetic simulations and experiments

-This repository provides relevant files referenced in **[our paper](https://dashing-nubian-spitting-cobra.anacondaapps.cloud/)** (link will be updated when paper is published).
+This repository provides relevant files referenced in **[our paper](https://dashing-nubian-spitting-cobra.anacondaapps.cloud/)** (link will be updated when the paper is published).
 Feel free to use the files, but please acknowledge their source by citing this repository and/or the paper.
 The repository includes three folders: **databases**, **LSTM**, and **web-application**.

 ## databases